Roosevelt High School

 • Talk with your parents or guardians if you haven’t already.

-• If you still have a question about what course to take, speak or email your future Roosevelt counselor.
+• If you still have a question about what course to take (the link is on our registration homepage), email your future Roosevelt counselor.

 Welcome to Roosevelt!